omegaml/omegaml/docs/source/devguide/mixins.rst

    Celery clusters require that the module providing YamlDaskMixin is available on both the client and the worker instance.
-This limitation is planned to be removed in future versions of omegaml using ccbackend, which provides for arbitrary functions to be executed on a celery cluster.
+This limitation is planned to be removed in future versions of omega|ml using ccbackend, which provides for arbitrary functions to be executed on a celery cluster.
 Dask Distributed clusters do not have this limitation.